Introduction

 - 0.2% of GDP (2019 est.)

-18 years of age for compulsory or voluntary military service; minimum 18-month service obligation (2023)
+18 years of age for voluntary military service; mandatory military service for men 18-35 with a minimum 18-month service obligation (2025)

 Transnational Issues